 The composition of the selected test material must be reported in the respective endpoint study record, under the Test material section.
-The composition must include all constituents of the test material and their concentration values.
+The composition must include all constituents of the test material and their concentration values and other parameters relevant for the property to be tested, in this case crystal structure/phase and particle size distribution.
 Without such detailed reporting, ECHA may not be able to confirm that the test material is relevant for the Substance and to all the registrants of the Substance.